A Market Timing Report based on the 5-12-2017 Close, published Sunday, May 21, 2017

 Clinton was impeached on December 19th, 1998.
 He then went to trial in the Senate in early 1999.
 Note that the market anticipated President Bill Clinton’s acquittal by the Senate almost FOUR MONTHS BEFORE it happened on Feb.
 12, 1999.
 The impeachment of Clinton turned out to be a blip in a big uptrend.

 There is a finite and incalculable risk that Trump will be impeached and/or removed from office.
 My concern for the latter is that Trump is exhibiting behavior that smells a bit like a coverup (firing Comey for ex. and all his defensive Tweets) of what happened instead of stepping forward and cleaning up his administration.
-That means he himself may have been involved in the collusion that is suspected but has not been proven.
+That means he himself may have been involved in the collusion that is suspected, though none of this has been proven.

 The fact Trump publicly encouraged the Russians to hack the Clinton emails (it’s recorded on video!) certainly makes him suspect, though he could easily claim he was joking to egg the crowds on.
 The best case is that he’s being defensive, because he’s protecting his guilty people without knowing who they are.
 In other words, the best case is that he’s just blindly trying to shut down the investigations rather than doing so because evidence can be tracked back to his own involvement.